NoamGaash/scheduler/README.md

 This repository suggest an implementation that I made for self-learning purposes.
 It's not an official implementation of this paper.

+It's not finished - it's a work in progress

 ## Credit

 Yoav Ben-Yehoshua, Gur Mosheiov,